marginaltech/marginaltech.github.io/index.md

 That threat is simple to understand and counter:

 1. Methodically integrate automation and analytics into your business processes.
-2. Compound modest, but substantive, benefits in terms of insight and efficiency.
+2. Compound modest, but substantive, capabilities that provide insight and efficiency.
-3. In time, this compounding will make step-changes in your business apparent and difficult for competitors to reproduce.
+3. In time, compounding will make step-changes in your business apparent and difficult for competitors to reproduce.

 It's simple, but not easy.

 ### I help organisations elicit ends and execute means.

-If you seriously want to tackle problems and opportunities in your industry then you'll need capabilities that are effective, proportionate and sustainable.
+Meaningful changes are effective, proportionate and sustainable.

-Let your competitors waste time and money indulging the grandiose fever dreams of big tech firms and consultancies.
+Let your competitors waste time and money indulging the grandiose fever dreams of speculating technologists.

-I started my own consultancy to do work that was more meaningful, to both me and my clients.
+I started a consultancy to do work that was meaningful, to both me and my clients.
 I called it Marginal Technologies to remind myself where value really lies.